The Ultimate Guide to EU GDPR Compliance

 The company has to notify authorities about data breach if it leads to alteration, unauthorized usage/transfer, unlawful destruction, illegal access or unlawful processing of to personal data of users.

 Moreover, if the data breach results in high-security risks of the users, then they should also be individually informed regarding this and remedial measures to mitigate the adverse effects of the breach must be conveyed to them.

 What are the GDPR penalties and fines for non-compliance?

 Non-compliance to GDPR provisions can result in hefty penalties and fines for the businesses.
 The fines can be as high as €20 million or 4% of the global revenue of the organization (whichever is higher) and this can be in billions.

-This is the maximum amount of fine which can be imposed following serious GDPR violations which incorporates personal data breach, not taking consent for personal data processing, unauthorized transfer of data, not complying with users’ requests to get hold of their data or violating privacy of consumers.
+This is the maximum amount of fine which can be imposed following serious GDPR violations which incorporates personal data breach, not taking consent for personal data processing, unauthorized transfer of data, not complying with users’ requests to get hold of their data or violating the privacy of consumers.

-There is also a minimum fine of 2% of the company’s global turnover or €10 million (whichever is higher) which can be imposed as result of smaller offences like not appointing a data protection officer in the company, not processing people’s data in correct way, not notifying the supervising authority and victims about a data breach and not evaluating the impact of data breach.
+There is also a minimum fine of 2% of the company’s global turnover or €10 million (whichever is higher) which can be imposed as result of smaller offenses like not appointing a data protection officer in the company, not processing people’s data in the correct way, not notifying the supervising authority and victims about a data breach and not evaluating the impact of data breach.